vmware-archive/vprobe-toolkit/README.md

 the VM sends a packet on the virtual NIC.

     vprobe -c 'MAC_SendPacket { printf("Sending a packet!\n"); }' <path/to/vmx>

+### Using the sample scripts

+The `cookbook/` directory contains a variety of sample scripts that you can build off of.

+The `preload/` directory contains useful library functions that you may want to include from your scripts.

 ## Support